Table of Content

 Having said that, I think it’s important to make a distinction between editing and digital manipulation or digital art.
 I think a photo cannot be a digital creation.
 You cannot add elements that were not there originally; you cannot combine different images, because this is a distortion of reality.

+In terms of software, I like Adobe Photoshop, Lightroom and Camera Raw, but I am not an expert.
 I control four or five elements, and this is enough for me.
 I don’t need fancy manipulations because if you take a good photo, you already have everything there, you just need to enhance it; as for digital art, you need to create everything.
+In terms of organizing my photos, there’s one word that describes my process: chaotic!

 “Every single photo is different, so there is no preset available that you can apply to all the photos.”